-The concept, unveiled late last week, offers a trio of beefed-up plans for “even the most gluttonous music lover.”
+Earlier this month, eMusic, the veteran US digital music service, announced the launch of its new Connoisseur program, offering a trio of plans for “even the most gluttonous music lover”.
 The three plans are the Basic Connoisseur Plan, which offers 100 downloads a month for $24.99; the Plus Connoisseur Plan, which delivers 200 downloads a month for $49.99; and the Premium Connoisseur Plan, which includes 300 downloads a month for $74.99.
-Each plan drives the cost of each download to just 25 cents, if the subscriber maximizes the number of downloads available per month.
+Each plan works out to just 25 cents per download if the subscriber maximizes the number of downloads available per month.

 The high-volume tiers add to existing Basic, Plus, and Premium plans, which currently allow consumers to bolster their total buying levels with one-off “Booster Packs”.
 But according to eMusic chief David Pakman, existing portions are simply unsatisfying to bigger buyers.
 “Our customers have told us that the 90 downloads a month in our highest plan are just not enough,” said Pakman.
 “They’re passionate about discovering music.”